 He was first married to Alvira M. (or "Alvenia") (1914- ? ).

 They separated in October 1939, with Chester running an advertisement in the Uniontown Morning Herald, stating that she had "left her bed and board without just cause" and that he would "not be responsible for any debts contracted by her."

 The couple must have reconciled, because the federal census of 1940 shows them together in Redstone Township.
 His occupation in 1940 was as a driver in a coal mine.
-The couple attended the annual Jobes family reunion, held at Flatwoods near Uniontown, in July 1941.
+In July 1941, they attended the annual Jobes family reunion, held at Flatwoods near Uniontown.

-He resided in Detroit in the 1950s and in Traverse City, MI in 1972.
+In time, Chester relocated to Michigan.
+He is known to have resided in Detroit in the 1950s and in Traverse City, MI in 1972-1998.

 ~ Daughter Wilma Ruth (Gribble) Cook ~